jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 workflow, but two workflows spanned by a human.
-Machines or instruments are absent from the definition as well, but in practice many modern scientific workflows are launched automatically when data "comes off" of instruments because they remain the primary source of data in these types of workflows, (c.f. - \[Megino, 2015]).
+Machines or instruments are absent from the definition as well, but in practice many modern scientific workflows are launched automatically when data "comes off" of instruments because they remain the primary source of data in grid workflows, (c.f. - \[Megino, 2015]).

 In addition to "grid workflows," the scientific community started exploring